Answers to Common Questions

 What is Web for Student?

 Web for Student is a program you use to register for classes, check your final grades, and view your student records.
-See "What is my login name and password" in this FAQ for more information on how to log into your Web for Student account.
+You access this program through TECHweb.

 How do I get help with computer issues?